raghav19/engineersdaybook/_posts/2025-12-03-my-local-env-setup.md

 for now, yes. i first got a grasp of configuration hierarchies through the `ansible` inventory patterns that can be used for large infrastructure repo and `direnv` gave me that experience for local environment, however with `mise` it has raised the bar considerably for me packaging all the goodness across the tools i experienced in a single place

 with this i can now, have a local env that:

-✅ can be setup fast, is reproducible and isolated
+- ✅ can be setup fast, is reproducible and isolated
-✅ all my `variables` are version controlled including `secrets` ✅ all my tooling is always there for me for any version that i need across different repos that i may use ✅ i need not duplicate my vars or tooling across projects -> just inherit/override as needed ✅ i have flexibility to run specific tasks for housekeeping or workflows around my project ✅ i have the flexibility to switch between `dev`, `pre` and `prod` in a very seamless manner
+- ✅ all my `variables` are version controlled including `secrets`
+- ✅ all my tooling is always there for me for any version that i need across different repos that i may use
+- ✅ i need not duplicate my vars or tooling across projects -> just inherit/override as needed
+- ✅ i have flexibility to run specific tasks for housekeeping or workflows around my project
+- ✅ i have the flexibility to switch between `dev`, `pre` and `prod` in a very seamless manner

 other value adds that i see are:

-✅ mise tasks can be a nice addon to gitHub-actions tasks to avoid complex logic inside gh-actions
+- ✅ mise tasks can be a nice addon to gitHub-actions tasks to avoid complex logic inside gh-actions

 can this be extended to `CI/CD`? absolutely yes! and it considerably simplifies the `Dockerfile` as well allowing consistent experience and code similar to how you setup your local env

 overall, i am all in with [mise](https://mise.jdx.dev/) for my day to day use

+i am thankful to the great work done by [jdx](https://github.com/jdx) with [mise](https://mise.jdx.dev/)

 ✌️